nostrumbiodiscovery/pele_platform/docs/cookbook.rst

 .. toctree::
    :maxdepth: 2

-Launch MSM_Pele with OPLS charges:
+Launch MSM_Pele with OPLS charges
 -----------------------------------

 The prerequisites to run MSM_Pele is: